Quadrosh/gin-html/readme.md

-Gin simple start template for html project
+### Gin simple start template for html project

-runs by makefile or vscode debugger
+Runs by makefile or VSCode debugger

+Rename example_config.env to config.env and example_makefile to makefile (works on unix)